-Their flexibility plays as a major plus point for the assembled cable assemblies.
+Their flexibility plays a major plus point for the assembled cable assemblies.
 Other than elasticity, the cabling methodology boasts several advantages; these are some of them:

 Cost– Assembled cables are less expensive to produce.
 Additionally, you may save a few bucks in the long run if any piece needs replacement.

 Repairs– The requirements of every project are different.
-Designing assembled cables to suit the user’s specifications prevents elongation of cables and their bending.
+Designing assembled cables to suit the user’s specifications prevents the elongation of cables and their bending.

-Assembled Cable Disadvantages:
+Assembled VS Molded Cable Assembly—Assembled Cable Disadvantages:

 Complex on-field installation sometimes becomes chaotic without experience and knowledge.
-To top it off the factors influence a few disadvantages:
+To top it off, the factors influence a few disadvantages:

 Cost– Technicians often overlook the labor costs creating a mess during the final tally.